Services

 Enable All

-rdc repo autostart enable-all -m server-1
+rdc repo autostart enable -m server-1

 Disable

-rdc repo autostart disable my-app -m server-1
+rdc repo autostart disable --name my-app -m server-1

 This removes the keyfile and kills LUKS slot 1.